hapax/hapax.github.io/assets/simple-physics.md

 I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific maturity is required of the former.
-The different sections can more or less be dipped into independently.
+The different sections can be read more or less independently.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>